noir-lang/noir/docs/docs/developers/tutorials/token_portal/setup.md

 cd aztec-token-bridge && mkdir packages
 ```

-We will hold our projects inside of `packages` to follow the design of the project in the [repo](https://github.com/AztecProtocol/dev-rel/tree/main/tutorials/token-bridge-e2e).
+We will hold our projects inside of `packages` to follow the design of other projects.

 ## Create a noir project